eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/new_acceleo_project.rst

 .. image:: ../images/acceleo_usercode_1_generated.png

-The second way, which is specific to generators that target the java language, is to add ``@generated`` annotations on elements that must be generated.
+The second way, which is specific to generators that target the java language, is to add ``@generated`` annotations on the javadoc of elements that must be generated.
-Other elements (those that do not have such annotations) are considered not to be modified by subsequent generations.
+Other elements (those that do not have such annotations in their javadoc, or in which the annotation has been slightly modified (i.e: ``@generated NOT`` or
+``@not-generated`` ... or whatever you fancy)) are considered not to be modified by subsequent generations.

 If a file contains at least one annotation ``@generated``, the merge of the former java file and the newly generated one is delegated to JMerge_.
-``@generated`` annotations can be added on any java element which can have modifiers (attributes, methods, inner classes, and so on).
+``@generated`` annotations must be added in the javadoc of the relevant java elements.
+They are **not** JDK5 annotations.

 .. image:: ../images/acceleo_usercode_2_editor.png